donedgardo/blog/content/blog/tic-tac-toe-pvp-ui-4.md

 I feel like this should be a class.
-Next we'll look on how to make this code easier to maintain, by creating the class implementing strategy pattern for crating networked gamed, and mocking our network util for use of tests.
+Next we'll look on how to make this code easier to maintain, by creating the class implementing strategy pattern for creating a networked game, and mocking our network util for use of tests.

 <3!